 The state of your Company's affairs is given under the heading PerformanceReview' and various other headings in this Report and in the Management Discussion andAnalysis which forms part of the Annual Report.

-Pursuant to the requirement of Section 134(3)(q) of the Companies Act 2013 read withRule 8 (5)(vii)of the Companies (Accounts) Rules 2014 it is confirmed that during FY2018-19 there were no significant or material orders passed by the Regulators or Courts or Tribunalsimpacting the going concern status and your Company's operations in future.
+Pursuant to the requirement of Section 134(3)(q) of the Act read with Rule 8 (5)(vii)of the Companies (Accounts) Rules 2014 it is confirmed that during FY 2019-20 there wereno significant and material orders passed by the Regulators or Courts or Tribunalsimpacting the going concern status and your Company's operations in future.

-Your Company is in compliance with the SecretarialStandards on Meetings of the Board of Directors (SS-1) and General Meetings (SS-2) issuedby the Institute of Company Secretaries of India as approved by the Central Government.
+During the year under review your Company is in compliance with the SecretarialStandards on Meetings of the Board of Directors (SS-1) and General Meetings (SS-2) issuedby the Institute of Company Secretaries of India as approved by the Central Government.

 INTERNAL CONTROL SYSTEMS